Apothor/Codecademy/Code Challenges/03. Anagram Detector/README.md

 # Anagram Detector

-For this week’s challenge, inspired by a question reported to have been asked in developer job interviews at Microsoft:
+For this week’s challenge, inspired by a question reported to have been asked in developer job interviews at **Microsoft**.

 ## Basic Difficulty